 - 1. Total Shift Time enter the total time spent at the hospital (time you arrive until time you leave).
 All activities that are "during clinical time" are part of the shift time you record here. - 2.
 Anesthesia Time You cannot enter time here.
-This time is calculated automatically based on your case record entries, i.e., anesthesia start time vs. stop time. - 3.
-Clinical Conference Time enter all time while attending grand rounds, Thursday conferences, Critical Concepts exams, etc. - 4.
+This time is calculated automatically based on your case record entries (i.e., anesthesia start time vs. stop time). - 3.
+Clinical Conference Time Dr. Davis will enter your conference time do not put anything here - 4.
 Preanesthesia visit time enter the time spent performing preoperative anesthetic evaluations.
 The time spent discussing (in person on via telephone) your preanesthetic assessment / anesthesia plan with faculty should be included here. - 5.
 Postoperative visit time enter the time spent performing postoperative anesthetic evaluations.
 The time spent discussing (in person on via telephone) your postanesthetic assessment / anesthesia plan with faculty should be included here. - 6.
 Study Time (during scheduled clinical time) enter the amount of time that you spend reading and studying while you are at the clinical site. - 7.
 Break / Sleep Time enter the time spent taking breaks (e.g. lunches, coffee, beverage du jour, breaks, napping, sleeping, resting your eyes, watching television, social conversations, etc.)

 - 8. Class / Conference Time enter the time spent in lectures, classes, attending presentations, Thursday conferences, Grand Rounds, M&M Conferences, etc. - 9.
 Study Time (home) enter the amount of time that you spend reading and studying while you are at home.
 This time includes preparation of care plans. - 10.
 Home Call Time enter the amount of time that you spend taking call from home.
-This applies at the VAMC only.
+However, if you are ever assigned as back-up call from home, you should count that time here.
 Do not include any call time requiring you to stay in-house. - 11.
 Research Time enter the time spent on your research / DNP project or any other form of research activity. - 12.
 Clinical Preparation (e.g. room set-up) enter the time spent preparing the clinical area for anesthesia care (e.g. checking code boxes, stocking, cleaning, etc). - 13.
-Meetings with faculty enter the face-to-face time you spend meeting with faculty.
-This includes evaluation of performance, preparing for presentations, discussing DNP projects, performance improvement discussions, etc. This does not include discussing preoperative assessments with faculty (include this under 1.). - 14.
+Meetings with faculty enter the time you spend meeting with faculty.
+This includes evaluation of performance, preparing for presentations, discussing DNP projects, performance improvement discussions, etc. This does not include discussing preoperative assessments with faculty (include this under 4.). - 14.
 Meeting (Continuing Education) enter 8 hours for each day you spend attending a continuing education meeting such as TANA or AANA meetings. - 15.
-Sick enter 8 hours when you call in sick for a day shift, enter 16 hours when you call in for a weekday call shift, and enter 24 hours when you call in for a weekend/holiday call shift. - 16.
+Sick enter 8 hours when you call in sick for a day shift, enter 16 hours when you call in for a weekday call shift, and enter 24 hours when you call in for a 24-hour call shift. - 16.
 Vacation enter 8 hours for each day of vacation that you take. - 17.
 Other enter time here for all activities for which you have not otherwise accounted. - 18.
 Other Anesthesia Time enter amount of time you spend giving breaks, lunches, dinners, or helping in a case that is not your case (e.g., STAT cases).
 This category is used only when you are providing anesthesia to a patient and you are not counting the case as your case. - 19.
 Total Allocated Time You cannot enter time here.
 This column automatically sums what you have entered in other cells.
 Obviously, you must not enter time that exceeds 24 hours.